Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

 where again $~I_{-1}(x)~$ is defined as per the general definition given in eqn.(108).

-An important consequence of eqn.(114) is that $g$ must be chosen negative: $g < 0$, in order that the theory becomes renormalisable.
-This is because $I_{0}(m_{R})$ is divergent and the (unmeasurable) bare mass $`m'$ of the theory may be infinite but the physical (renormalised) mass $m_{R}$ has to be finite.
+\textit{An important consequence of eqn.(114) is that $g$ must be chosen negative: $g < 0$, in order that the theory may be renormalized}.
+This is because $I_{0}(m_{R})$ is divergent and the (unmeasurable) bare mass $`m'$ of the theory may be infinite but the physical (renormalized) mass $m_{R}$ has to be finite.
 This version of the theory has therefore, been designated in ref.[18] as {\it precarious} $~g\phi^{4}$ {\it theory}.

-We next discuss some of the consequences of the above non-perturbative renormalisation scheme obtained in the LO of NGAS leading to the $\it {stability}$ and $\it{non-triviality}$ of the theory.
+We next discuss some of the consequences of the above \textit{non-perturbative} renormalization scheme obtained in the LO of NGAS leading to the $\it {stability}$ and $\it{non-triviality}$ of the theory.